 Source: Boeing

-The USN has already established its first Unmanned Carrier-Launched Multi-Role Squadron in Patuxent River, Maryland to oversee the training of ground-based MQ-25 operators – which the navy has dubbed “Air Vehicle Pilots”, despite the autonomous nature of the Stingray.
+The USN has already established its first Unmanned Carrier-Launched Multi-Role Squadron at NAS Patuxent River, Maryland to oversee the training of ground-based MQ-25 operators – which the navy has dubbed “Air Vehicle Pilots”, despite the autonomous nature of the Stingray.
 Operators are to monitor the aircraft rather than directly control flight.

 The MQ-25 represents the first uncrewed aircraft planned for operational service on USN aircraft carriers.
 With a planned fleet of 76 aircraft, the navy will use the Stingray to provide air-to-air refuelling support to its carrier-based fighter squadrons.